 The New Skepticism, described by Paul Kurtz, is what he calls scientific skepticism.
 It is the basis of all other healthy mindset tips for any spiritual explorer.

-Philosophical skepticism deals with our ability to claim any knowledge about the nature of the world and how we perceive it.
+Philosophical skepticism deals with our ability to claim any knowledge about the world’s nature and how we perceive it.
 Methodological skepticism is nothing more than using a systematic process.
 Subsequently, testing, being skeptical about or doubting findings and conclusions one reaches.
 That’s the same as the various forms of science-based skepticism.

-Religious skepticism is a narrow bandwidth of criticism that treats one specific religion as correct.
-At the same time, questioning the authority of all others.
+Religious skepticism is a narrow bandwidth of criticism that treats one specific religion as correct while questioning the authority of other points of view.

-They are taught to apply their skepticism to sources that threaten their mythology and superstition.
+They apply their skepticism to sources that threaten their mythology and superstition.
 They treat anything that contradicts their paradigm as unreliable.
-Anything that points out the errors, contradictions, or fallacies of their texts or teachers is an unreliable source.
-This also applies to sources of any otherwise scientific sources or processes.
+Thus, anything that points out the errors, contradictions, or fallacies of their texts or teachers is an unreliable source.
+It also applies to sources of any otherwise scientific sources or processes.

 “Briefly stated, a skeptic is one who is willing to question any claim to truth, asking for clarity in definition, consistency in logic, and adequacy of evidence.
 The use of skepticism is thus an essential part of objective scientific inquiry and the search for reliable knowledge.” — Paul Kurtz